Safariblocks-LTD/codelock-vscode/README.md

-# 🛡️ Seguro - Security-First AI Coding Assistant
+# 🔒 CodeLock - Security-First AI Coding Assistant

-**Seguro** is a world-class, security-first AI coding assistant delivered as a VS Code extension.
+**CodeLock** is a world-class, security-first AI coding assistant delivered as a VS Code extension.
 It provides secure-by-default code suggestions, real-time vulnerability detection, spec-based code generation, and an intelligent chat interface - all powered by a secure cloud architecture.

 ## ✨ Key Features